777arc/textbook/content/frequency_domain.rst

 The last thing to note is on FFT sizing.
 The best FFT size is always an order of 2, and common sizes are between 128 and 4096, although you can certainly go larger.
 In practice we may have to process signals that are millions or billions of samples long, so we need to break up the signal and do many FFTs.
 That means we will get many outputs, so we can either average them up, or plot them over time (especially when our signal is changing over time).
 You don't have to put **every** sample of a signal through an FFT to get a good frequency domain representation of that signal, for example you could only FFT 1024 out of every 100k samples in the signal and it will still probably look fine, as long as the signal is always on.

-A waterfall plot, a.k.a. spectrogram, is the plot that shows frequency over time, often in realtime.
+A waterfall plot, a.k.a. spectrogram, is the plot that shows frequency over time, often in real-time.
 A spectrum analyzer is the piece of equipment that shows this waterfall/spectrogram.
 Here is an example of a waterfall plot, with frequency on the horizontal/x-axis and time on the vertical/y-axis.
 There seems to be a spike at DC, in the center.

 .. image:: ../_static/waterfall.png
    :scale: 120 %